httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 If barURL is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
 ~~~

-This specification defines minimums for the length or number of various structures supported by Structured Headers implementations.
-It does not specify maximum sizes in most cases, but header authors should be aware that HTTP implementations do impose various limits on the size of individual header fields, the total number of fields, and/or the size of the entire header block.

 # Structured Header Data Types {#types}